 Snow Shovel started following Discovered!
-Features you may not have known about..., Chevy shake, Cameras? and and 1 other
+Features you may not have known about... and First Time Towing With New 2500HD

 I have a question about the new high end camera package.
 When you put on your turn signal to change lanes, does the camera show you the blind spot for the lane you're moving to?
 I have an aftermarket, dealer installed camera package on my SLT that does that and I like it a lot.
 When I move to a new truck in the next 12 to 18 months, is this a functionality that will be retained?

 I fish.
 In the Chesapeake Bay, the Potomac and Patuxent rivers.
 I have a 27 foot boat that is set up for this area.
 Once or twice a year I go down to the OuterBanks of North Carolina and book a charter.
 Tuna and mahi, fish for the dinner table.
 Marlin and sailfish are fun, but would rather catch something that I bring home in the cooler.
 Been accumulating tackle of adequate strength and quality to go offshore in my boat.
 I think I can do that; pick and choose the days, be watchful and careful of the weather.
 I've seen smaller boats out there.